 The discovery, development and marketing of medicines has become a highly organised interdisciplinary team activity.
-Members of such teams need to be literate in all aspects of drug development ranging from procedures for identifying lead compounds through to the full develoment of theproduce including preclinical studies, clinical trials and the legal, regulatory and ethical issues relevant to marketing and on-going vigilance of the medicine.
+Members of such teams need to be literate in all aspects of drug development ranging from procedures for identifying lead compounds through to the full development of the product including preclinical studies, clinical trials and the legal, regulatory and ethical issues relevant to marketing and on-going vigilance of the medicine.
 The aim of this course is to enable people working in the field of developing and using pharmaceutical substances to obtain such expertise by providing core and elective materials in a distance-learning format.
-Since interchange of ideas is an essential part of any educational activity, the course will include interactive assignments with specific tutors and group discussions where students come togethe for tutorials, workshops and practice sessions, and generally to interchange ideas.
+Since interchange of ideas is an essential part of any educational activity, the course will include interactive assignments with specific tutors and group discussions where students come together for tutorials, workshops and practice sessions, and generally to interchange ideas.

-The educational principle governing the course's teaching approach is to streamline the provision of information and to concentrate on application.
-Thus, students are issued with a manual for each subject.
-The manual contains, typically, about 200-250 pages of lecture notes plus 200-250 pages of attachments from the literature (relevant chapters from textbooks, published papers, etc., Australian and overseas goverment regulatory and policy documents, etc.).
+The educational principle governing the program's teaching approach is to streamline the provision of information and to concentrate on application.
+Thus, students are issued with a manual for each course.
+The manual contains, typically, about 200-250 pages of lecture notes plus 200-250 pages of attachments from the literature (relevant chapters from textbooks, published papers, etc., Australian and overseas government regulatory and policy documents, etc.).

 The Master of Medical Science in Drug Development will be awarded to students who successfully complete the coursework identified below.
-The course is offered as a part-time distance learning programme and will take a minimum of three years to complete.
-The course is designed for persons wishing to pursue careers that relate to the development and safe use of medicines.
+The program is offered as a part-time distance learning programme and will take a minimum of three years to complete.
+The program is designed for persons wishing to pursue careers that relate to the development and safe use of medicines.
 Career opportunities exist in the pharmaceutical manufacturing industry, government and in research institutions such as universities.
 Health care professionals interested in developing new medicines and improving the use of existing medicines will find the course of value.
 The extensive range of electives enables the candidate to specialist in particular areas such as the discovery of new medicines, regulatory affairs, clinical trials, market development, medical department administration, preclinical studies, etc.

-Below is a list of core and elective modules for Master of Medical Science in Drug Development.
-Generally students must take all core subjects and sufficient electives to give a total of 174 credit points (CP) [i.e. 1440 postgraduate assessable hours (PAH)].
-The course proceeds in three stages (I, II and III) which correspond to Years 1 to 3 for students proceeding in the minimum time.
-In special cases, students may replace core subjects with electives.
-Up to 240 PAH of elective material may be replaced with coursework-integrated or stand-alone projects.
-The minimum requirement for formal coursework is 1200 PAH where this is accompanied by 240 PAH of project work.
+Below is a list of core and elective courses for the Master of Medical Science in Drug Development.
+Generally students must take all core courses and sufficient electives to give a total of 72 units of credit.
+The program proceeds in three stages, which correspond to Years 1 to 3 for students proceeding in the minimum time.
+In special cases, students may replace core courses with electives.